Nytra/MonkeyBepisLoader/README.md

 5. Start Resonite and enjoy all the mods!

-You can get BepInEx mods from the modding discord or from [here](https://thunderstore.io/c/resonite/?section=mods).
+You can get BepInEx mods from the Resonite modding discord or from [Thunderstore](https://thunderstore.io/c/resonite/?section=mods).

 ### How to disable